OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 and they are as expected.

-In this model we don’t use the Modelica capability to automatically determine the system equations from the graphical description of a system.
+In this model we don't use the Modelica capability to automatically determine the system equations from the graphical description of a system.
 In other words, the above general formulation :math:`0 = f\left( \mathbf{x}(t),\dot{\mathbf{x}}(t),\mathbf{u}(t),t \right)`